AbboyAbraham/Hobby-Hop/README.md

 # This is an app developed using Google AI Studio.

-This contains everything you need to run your app locally
+This contains everything you need to run the hobby tracking app locally

 ## Run Locally